Burt Hall

 Building History

-Burt Hall was designed in 1923 and initially functioned as a veterinary clinic, equipped for clinical research, instruction and surgery on large animals.
-The building is named in honor of Dr. James H. Burt, who became a faculty member in 1909, led the Department of Anatomy for many years, and served the College of Veterinary Medicine for a total of 37 years.
-Following a fire in 1946, Burt Hall underwent remodeling and additional renovations in 1959, with further updates partially completed in 1981.
+Burt Hall was designed in 1923 and originally functioned as a veterinary clinic supporting clinical research, instruction, and large-animal surgery.
+The building is named after James H. Burt, who joined the university in 1909, served as head of the Department of Anatomy for many years, and served the College of Veterinary Medicine for 37 years.